Gruruya/nimf/README.md

 Append `/` to the end of your pattern to search for directories.

 Options:
   -h, --help                            print this cligen-erated help --help-syntax                         advanced: prepend,plurals,..
   -c=, --color=         bool     ?      set color
-  -x=, --exec=   strings  {}  Execute a command for each matching search result in parallel.
+  -e=, --exec=          strings  {}     Execute a command for each matching search result in parallel.
                                         Alternatively, end this argument with "+" to execute the command once with all results as arguments.
-                              Example: f .nim -x "$EDITOR"+
+                                        Example: f .nim -e "$EDITOR"+
                                         The following placeholders are substituted before the command is executed:
                                         "{}":   path (of the current search result) "{/}":  basename
                                         "{//}": parent directory
                                         "{.}":  path without file extension
                                         "{/.}": basename without file extension
-                              Example: f .jpg -x 'convert {} {.}.png' If no placeholder is present, an implicit "{}" at the end is assumed.
+                                        Example: f .jpg -e 'convert {} {.}.png' If no placeholder is present, an implicit "{}" at the end is assumed.
+  -L, --followSymlinks  bool     false  set followSymlinks
 ```

 ---